Use binary translator from DNS Checker. Paste binary code and translate binary to text (English) with a single click.

-Our Binary Translator converts the binary code to plain text/English or ASCII for reading or printing purposes.
+Our binary code translator converts the binary code to text/English or ASCII for reading or printing purposes.
+The tool also converts binary to utf-8, and binary to Unicode.
 Just paste the binary value and hit the convert button for binary to text conversion.

 There are several types of the number system.
 But among them, the four are well known and are in our everyday use.

 The number is expressed in the binary system or base-2 numeral system in a binary number system.
 The binary describes the number by employing only 0 and 1.